A majority of the companies who have an online presence either use or plan to use a content management system in some volume.

 - Secured: As the Content publishing environment isn’t accessible from the database, using this will prevent malware attacks.

 - Scalable: since the front end and back end are separated, there is no separate time needed for maintenance.
 This allows you to customize your website anytime without having to compromise the performance.

 - Control: It does not have any rules and gives the developer complete control.
 The developer will be able to integrate with any codebase and use any preferred language of their choice.

 Now that we know what a headless CMS is let us look at some of the headless CMS available in the market.

-Directus being an open source CMS, is great for projects that require customized databases.
+Directus is an open-source CMS, is excellent for projects that require customized databases.